Garimajain08/Data_Analysis/README.md

 ## Additional Files
 - **Report:** dataset_report.pdf - A report summarizing insights and analysis from the datasets.
 - **Dashboard:** dataset_dashboard.xlsx - A dashboard providing visualizations and analysis of the datasets.
+-  **NFLX(FORCASTING):** this contain view of sandeep maheshwari youtube channel  and predicting the views of any day